ElliotNB/nimbly/README.md

 this.registerChild(this.issueList);
 ```

-Registering a child component will enable TXMBase to handle component refreshes without ballooning memory usage and avoid unnecessary child component re-renders.
+Registering a child component will enable Nimbly to handle component refreshes without ballooning memory usage and avoid unnecessary child component re-renders.

 # IE11 Notes

 ## Proxy polyfill restrictions

-TXMBase relies on the Observable Slim library to observe changes to `this.data` and trigger `uiBindings` and `dataBindings`.
+Nimbly relies on the Observable Slim library to observe changes to `this.data` and trigger `uiBindings` and `dataBindings`.
 The Observable Slim library in turn relies on ES6 `Proxy` to perform those observations.
 ES6 `Proxy` is supported by Chrome 49+, Edge 12+, Firefox 18+, Opera 36+ and Safari 10+, but it is not supported by IE11.

 For IE11, the `Proxy` polyfill must be used.
 However, the polyfill does have limitations, notably: